transfer banner

 Once you have established the voltage of your appliance all you will need is an adapter to ensure your plug will fit the New Zealand sockets.
 New Zealand utilises a three-pronged flat pinned plug, which is also used in Australia and Fiji.

-Yes, we will provide you with a 48L Osprey hiking backpack, sleeping bag, sleeping bag liner and hiking poles.
+Yes, we will provide you with a hiking backpack, sleeping bag, sleeping bag liner and a hiking pole.
 You are more than welcome to bring your own gear if you prefer, just make sure your hiking backpack is at least 48L.

 Your New Zealand Trails Trip